 Your kidneys are bean-shaped organs.
 They help filter extra salts, waste, and water from your body.
 You need to drink enough water every day to help flush the extra salts into your urine.
 Aim for 6 to 8 8-ounce cups every day.

 Kidney stones are made up of chemical crystals that separate out from urine.
 These crystals clump together to make stones.
 They may stay in the kidney or move into the urinary tract.

 Kidneys form stones for many reasons.
 If you don’t drink enough water, for instance, you won’t have enough urine to dilute chemicals.
 Then the chemicals may form crystals, which can develop into stones.
 Here are some reasons why kidney stones form:

-Fluid loss (dehydration) can concentrate urine, causing stones to form.
+Fluid loss (dehydration).
+This can concentrate urine, causing stones to form.

-Certain foods contain large amounts of the chemicals that sometimes crystallize into stones.
+Certain foods.
+Some foods contain large amounts of the chemicals that sometimes crystallize into stones.
 Eating foods that contain a lot of meat or salt can lead to more kidney stones.

-Kidney infections foster stones by slowing urine flow or changing the acid balance of your urine.
+Kidney infections.
+These infections foster stones by slowing urine flow or changing the acid balance of your urine.

 Family history.
 If family members have had kidney stones, you’re more likely to have them, too.

 Many stones cause sudden and severe pain and bloody urine.
 Others cause nausea or frequent, burning urination.
 Symptoms often depend on your stone’s size and location.
 Fever may indicate a serious infection.
-Call your doctor right away if you develop a fever.
+Call your healthcare provider right away if you develop a fever.